Guinean Portuguese: Prevalence

 Guinea-Bissau is unique among the African member states of the Community of Portuguese Language Countries (CPLP) in that it is both highly diverse linguistically, like Angola and Mozambique, and it is also a creole society, like Cape Verde and São Tomé e Príncipe.

 Rather than Portuguese, it is Guinea-Bissau Creole which serves as the lingua franca and the vehicle of national identity spoken as both a first and second language.
 Guinea-Bissau Creole is the dominant language of trade, informal literature and entertainment; Standard Portuguese is the official language of the country, which is exclusively used in news media, parliament, public services and educational programming.
 Thus Portuguese, for those who speak it, is often a third language.
 Also, code switching occurs between the Creole and standard Portuguese and/or native African languages in informal speech.
 The native Portuguese speakers in Guinea-Bissau are mostly white Guineans.
-The reduction of native Portuguese speakers is caused by leave of most white Guineans to Portugal or Brazil and by civil war that affected education.
+The population of native Portuguese speakers has been reduced by the emigration of most white Guineans to Portugal or Brazil, and by the civil war which negatively affected the education system.
 The majority of the approximately 15% of Guineans who speak Portuguese are concentrated in an area of the capital city, Bissau, known as 'a Praça'.
 The variety of Guinea Bissau Creole spoken in the capital, Kriol di Bissau, is known for being more Lusitanized, borrowing words more freely from Portuguese.

 The standard phonology is European Portuguese.
 But for second- and third-language speakers, it is affected by phonologies of native languages and resembles Indian Portuguese.